 Museum de Orsay is excellent

-For an excellent panorama go to the top of the skyscraper near at Montparnesse Station almost 7 years ago
+For an excellent panorama go to the top of the skyscraper near at Montparnesse Station about 7 years ago

 Montmatre area is beautiful (including Sacre Coeur) I will also recommend to go to Pere Lachaise cemetery (you can take the Metro in front on Moulin Rouge, in the same Montmatre area) It is more like a beautiful and peaceful park than a cemetery, and you can find famous names such as Jim Morrison, Oscar Wilde, Edith Piaf, Abelard and Eloise, many artists and writers.
 It is full of ancient trees.
 A very nice please to sit down and see people passing by.
 It is also nice to take pictures! about 7 years ago